forovel/learn-angular/README.md

-# PrularsightBasics
+# APM-Demo0

+Starter files with no NgRx added.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 ## Development server